Optical cage system: History

 The development of optical cage systems began with "optical erector sets": educational toys designed for children.
 These injection-molded plastic kits allowed the child to construct various optical instruments such as a telescope, microscope, and spectroscope.
 An advanced optical erector set called Microbench was introduced by Spindler & Hoyer in Germany in 1976.
 It consisted of 40×40 mm square mounting plates with 25 or 30 mm holes at the center, and four 6 mm bores around the edges.
 If four 6 mm rods were secured on the corners, a second mounting plate could slide along the rods, and be secured at any point via set screws.
 By securing individual lenses within each mounting plate, a telescope could be constructed.
 Spindler & Hoyer introduced a larger system for constructing larger optical experiments: This was called Macrobench, and consisted of 150×150 mm mounting plates capable of securing up to 110 mm optical elements.
 The rods were bigger (20 mm diameter), and were hollow.
 By combining these mounting plates much higher precision optical experiments could be constructed such as an interferometer, etc.

 In 1995, Thorlabs simplified the Microbench design by removing the corner-connector bores, and offered it at a cheaper price.
 It was called the Cage System.
 This made the product much more widely used around the world.

 An alternative system called Optoform was introduced in 1994, invented by Ali Afshari.
 This system used round mounting plates rather than the square ones used by other systems, allowing cost-effective manufacturing by CNC lathes with live tooling.
 The circular shape also allows the plates to be mounted at many angles rather than just at 90° increments, and allows optical elements to be held at three points 120° apart rather than four.
 This allows easier insertion and removal of optical components.
+Optoform has continued since then by its original inventor, Ali Afshari, who further developed the system to become more versatile, and affordable.
+Optoform philosophy, and its applications has been publicized through its website optoform.com, and a 40-page quarterly magazine called: "Optomechanix".
+Optoform has entered a new era since the announcement of its new generation "Optoform II" system.
+Following the legacy of Optoform I, the new Optoform patent US20220099907A1 has 23 illustrations to cover its revolutionary ideas for the optical industry.

 Applications

-Cage systems have been used by research centres and universities around the world to construct spectroscopy experiments, third harmonic generation microscopy, fibre optics setups, biomedical instruments, eye surgery apparatus, telescopes, stellar interferometers, imaging systems, vacuum experiments, etc.
+Cage systems have been used by research centres and universities around the world to construct spectroscopy experiments, third-harmonic generation microscopy, fibre optics setups, biomedical instruments, eye surgery apparatus, telescopes, stellar interferometers, imaging systems, vacuum experiments, etc.